Generalized Pseudospectral Method and Zeros of Orthogonal Polynomials: Introduction and Main Results

-Christoffel numbers play an important role in the proof of the main identity~\eqref{eq1xnG} presented in this paper, although they are eliminated from that identity in the process of inversion of the matrices $L^{(\rho-1)}$, see~\eqref{Lkm1Inverse} and~\eqref{ljtau}.
+Recall that Christoffel numbers arise in the Gaussian quadrature numerical integration formulas; they are always positive~\cite{MastMilo}.
+Christoffel numbers play an important role in the proof of the main identity~\eqref{eq1xnG} presented in this paper, although they are eliminated from that identity in the process of inversion of the matrices $L^{(\rho-1)}$: the inverses of $L^{(\rho-1)}$ are given componentwise by